 This is not a novel idea.
 As more and more Enterprises are realizing and taking advantage of these benefits, the organizations that continue to live in fear may find that they will be left behind.

-However the real challenges to the organization lies in the inability to create a effective Enterprise 2.0 strategy.
+However, the real challenges to the organization lie in the inability to create an effective Enterprise 2.0 strategy.